 Design: Bob van Dijk

-– Is a limited edition edition with a circulation of only 100 copies
+– has a circulation of only 50 copies

-– Includes a fine art museum quality print of your own choice (60 x 75 cm)
+– Includes two fine art museum quality prints (34 x 42 cm)

-Marcel van Luit's photos harbour messages about hope, trust and love.
-Marcel wants to show that using your imagination makes anything possible.
+The photobook ‘Where the Dreamers Go’ takes us to the dreamworld of internationally acclaimed photographer Marcel van Luit.
 He likes to look through the eyes of a child when making his work.
-With amazement and unlimited imagination he creates worlds he would like to escape to when times get dark.
+With amazement and unlimited imagination, he creates worlds he would like to escape to when times get dark.
+His photos harbour messages about hope, trust and love.
+Marcel wants to show us that using your imagination makes anything possible.

-In a time of fear of terror - for example - climate change or losing your freedom of speech, he wants to offer hope.
-Many people are looking for meaning.
-We seek comfort when we mourn, we want to be guided toward wisdom, we need a mirror when we are insecure, calmed down when we are anxious and find new hope when we feel lost.
+In a time of personal challenges or fear for the things that happen around us, Marcel wants to touch people with the emotions and reassurance his work conveys.
+Many people are looking for meaning; we seek comfort when we mourn and need reassurance when we are insecure, we would like to be calmed down when we are anxious and find new hope when we feel lost.
 Art can play a major role in this.
-Marcel wants to touch people with the emotions and reassurance his work conveys.
-With this book he wants to help others to go where the dreamers go when they need it most.
+With this book Marcel wants to help others to go where the dreamers go when they need it most.

 Marcel van Luit is a Dutch artist, born and raised in Groningen.
 He studied to become a teacher and worked as a residential counsellor before starting his career in the art world.
 His journey to become the artist he is today started in 2013, quite unexpectedly.
 At the time, Marcel worked in a mental health institution and he and his wife had just become parents to their first son, Otis.
 His life was completely turned upside down when he suddenly fell ill and was diagnosed with Guillain-Barré, a rare disease.
 For a long time he was completely paralyzed and after the first months in hospital he was transferred to a rehabilitation centre.
 It would take another year or so before he would finally come home.
 When his upper body slowly started working again and he had way too much time on his hands in the rehabilitation centre so he had to look for a hobby.
 At that time he was still in a wheelchair and it would be a win-win situation if he could find something to help him through the days and at the same time train the muscles in his hands and fingers.